ranjith-nayak/ranjith-nayak/README.md

 ## Projects and Contributions

-- **Project 1:** [Weather Application ](URL_TO_PROJECT) - With using the HTML,CSS,JS languages and Weather API Key ,this user friendly Weather application can also able to give the weather conditions of present days and also next upcoming days too.
+- **Project 1:** [Weather Application](URL_TO_PROJECT) - Using HTML, CSS, JS, and a Weather API Key, this user-friendly application can provide current and upcoming weather conditions.
-- **Project 2:** [Rock-Paper-Scissor ](URL_TO_PROJECT) -  With using the HTML,CSS,JS languages ,just for time pass have developed a game which is played between User and Computer.
+- **Project 2:** [Rock-Paper-Scissor](URL_TO_PROJECT) - Developed using HTML, CSS, JS, this game is a fun time-pass played between the user and the computer.

 ## Get in Touch